kotonepm/cse15l-lab-reports/lab3.md

 <br>
 Output: ``` ```
 <br>
-<br>**Explanation:** By adding a "-exec rm -i {} \;" after using the find command, we can delete files in a directory.
+<br>**Explanation:** By adding a ```-exec rm -i {} \;``` after using the find command, we can delete files in a directory.
 For the first example, because there were more that one file that conatined "ch1.txt" at the end, it returned a prompt that asked if the user wanted to delete the file, unlike the second example which only had one unique file that ended with "HandRHawii.txt".

 ---